gemini-mastiff/heroic-tales-app/README.md

 ![Dice Roll Example Gif](screenshots/dice-roll.gif)

----
+## Getting Started

+Clone the repo:

+    git clone git@github.com:gemini-mastiff/heroic-tales-app.git
+    cd heroic-tales-app

+Install the dependencies:

+    npm install

+Run the development server:

+    npm run dev

+## Future Improvements

+This is an ongoing project.
+Some things I plan to improve:
+- Mobile-optimized responsive layout
+- Refactoring for cleaner, more modular code
+- In-app character image editing
+- Refined styling for improved UX

 ## Credits

-This app is a fan-made tool built for [Heroic Tales](https://squidhead-games.itch.io/heroic-tales) by Squidhead Games.
+This app is a fan-made tool built for [Heroic Tales](https://squidhead-games.itch.io/heroic-tales) by [Squidhead Games](https://squidhead-games.itch.io/).
 All credit for the game design goes to them.

----

 ## 🔗 GitHub + Contact